 But when the time came…our hotel confirmation was no where to be found on their end (even though they claimed it was four hours earlier when we first showed up.)

 Once again stranded, Geoff and I had resorted to the idea of sleeping in our car in the parking lot of the hotel we had just been denied a room in.
 But as fate would have it, our group totally lucked out finding a room in a “Sleep Inn” right off of Interstate 95 that was in the middle of being renovated.
 It didn’t have power, but they had a $60 room for us, so the 8 of the adventurers that had stuck together wound up in one dark room for the night, spread out over the beds and floors.
 We were so incredibly lucky that we still had coolers full of camping food, as no restaurants or stores were open.
-So we giggled by headlamp while eating Picky Bars (thank you Paul and Cathy of Fleet Feet Myrtle Beach!!) and drinking the leftover beer from Ragnar, before finally drifting off to a surprisingly restful sleep.
+So we giggled by headlamp while eating Picky Bars and drinking the leftover beer from Ragnar, before finally drifting off to a surprisingly restful sleep.

 The next morning we somehow made it back to Myrtle Beach, despite more flooded roads littered with downed trees, and only one gas station open in a nearly 60 mile radius.